 If the user of the mark is not the owner and does not have a licence agreement in place with the owner (even if they are part of the same group of companies) – then the mark could be lost.

 What if I’m not using the mark and don’t have a licence agreement with the person who is using it?

 Act quickly: ask us to put a licence agreement in place and enforce the quality control provisions as soon as possible.
 In one recent case, the Court found that there was no authorised use of a trade mark despite the owner and user being within the same corporate group.
 However, the Court exercised its discretion to keep the mark on the register, partly because the companies had entered into a licence agreement after the non-use application had been filed.

-If you take nothing else away from this article, remember that frequent IP health checks are essential for all businesses, and trade mark arrangements should be looked at carefully.
-We are happy to assist.
+If you take nothing else away from this article, remember that frequent Intellectual Property health checks are essential for all businesses, and trade mark arrangements should be looked at carefully.

 If you have a query relating to any of the information in this piece, or would like to speak with Holman Webb with respect to your own intellectual property matter, please don't hesitate to get in touch today.